International Business Travel: 17 Tips To Give Your Employees Before They Fly

 - Get yourself a document holder where you can keep all your ID cards, boarding pass, etc.

-Check with your company if they are providing travel insurance for international travel.
-If not, get one for yourself so that you are covered in case of any sickness.
-In addition to this, also make sure that you take a small medical box with you with prescribed medicines and other essential medication you may need in case of an emergency.
+Check if your company provides travel insurance for international travel.
+If not, get one yourself so that you are covered in case of any sickness.
+In addition, also make sure that you take a small medical box of prescribed medicines with you and other essential medication you may need in case of an emergency.

-We would also suggest packing a spare change of clothes in your carry-on luggage as well.
-This is for extra precaution in case your checked-in bag gets lost, you will have clean clothes to wear at the end of a long journey.
+Moreover, you must also pack a spare change of clothes in your carry-on luggage.
+So, in case your checked-in bag gets lost, you will have clean clothes to wear at the end of a long journey.

 Also, pack with security checks in mind – don’t carry large bottles of liquid or any item that may slow down your security checks.

-6. Make sure you charge your electronic devices & don’t forget the power bank – Make sure all your electronic devices are charged before leaving home.
-You never know when important work comes up and you might need to use your phone for it.
-Also, it will help you in staying connected with your company and family, at all times.
+Make sure all your electronic devices are charged before leaving home.
+You never know when important work comes up, and you might need to use your phone for it.
+Also, it will help you in staying connected with your company and family at all times.
 A good idea would be to carry a power bank so that you never run out of battery when traveling for a longer duration.

-Also, make sure you carry an international power adapter as chances are that the electric plug system would be different.
-This will help you with the initial stress as you reach your hotel after a long flight.
+Also, make sure you carry an international power adapter as the chances are that the electric plug system would be different.
+This will help you with the initial inconvenience as you reach your hotel after a long flight.

 Apart from this, some airlines provide the option of selecting seats that might be more comfortable for you.
 It is a good idea to check with the airlines for seat preference and select a seat that you think will be more comfortable for you to have a decent flight.